 have done stupid things when we're in the grip of "fight or flight" that we're sorry about later.
 (I still remember hurling my favorite mug at the

 wall when I was in college.)
-The "cure" for that kind of outburst is to heal the feelings that drove it.
-(Or in the case of the teenager, maybe
+The "cure" for that kind of outburst is to heal the feelings that drove it, and daily preventive maintenance will usually clear out the emotional backpack.

 But if the destruction of property is premeditated?
 That's a red flag that something is very wrong inside her.
 You won't learn what it is if you